ar1997unpai/WeatherBot/ReadMe.txt

 To install the required dependencies -  pip install -r requirements.txt

-Steps to Run the program: python main.py -> Select option 1 to get weather details.-> Enter the city name(s) when prompted.-> View the weather details on the console and in the WeatherReport.txt file.
+Steps to Run the program -
+python main.py -> Select option 1 to get weather details.-> Enter the city name(s) when prompted.-> View the weather details on the console and in the WeatherReport.txt file. python main.py -> What is the weather in Bengaluru tomorrow? / What is the weather in Pune tomorrow? / what is the weather in Bengaluru today?

 API KEY -
 You need an API key from WeatherAPI to fetch weather data.
-Replace your-api-key in fetchWeather.py with your actual API key.
+Replace your-API-key in fetchWeather.py with your actual API key.

 To Contribute to this Project: